 What is a sterilisation?

 A sterilisation is a permanent method of female contraception.
-It involves blocking both fallopian tubes to prevent you from becoming pregnant.
+It involves blocking both fallopian tubes (tubes that carry the egg from your ovary to your womb and sperm to the egg).
+So this operation will prevent you from becoming pregnant.

 What are the benefits of surgery?

 You or your partner should not need to use another method of contraception.

 There are non-permanent (reversible) methods of female contraception.